Nisan-Shrestha/platformer2d-dead-cells/README.md

 # [platformer2d-dead-cells](https://platformer2d-dead-cells.vercel.app/)
 ## Overview
 This project is a 2D platformer game built using Vite and vanilla TypeScript.
 It features a level editor that allows users to create and customize game levels.
+Try it out [Here!](https://platformer2d-dead-cells.vercel.app/)

 ## Features
 - **2D Platformer:** Navigate through levels, avoid obstacles, and defeat enemies.